Protecting memory: strategies for healthy brain aging

 - Employ memory-enhancing tricks, like making up a funny rhyme to remember a name or place, or repeating new information silently several times to yourself—for example: "Tom's friend Joe, Tom's friend Joe, Tom's friend Joe."

-For more on how to reduce your health risks from heart health to dementia, buy A Guide to Men's Health Fifty and Forward by Harvard Medical School.
+For more information on reaching your full potential after 50, check out A Guide to Men's Health Fifty and Forward, a Special Health Report from Harvard Medical School.

 Disclaimer: